Learn More About Giant's Liquor License Hearing 2/24/26

 Decisions that permanently affect a neighborhood should never happen without the people who live there fully informed and able to participate.
 Community information rallies and direct outreach ensure that residents are not left in the dark about proceedings that may impact their homes, safety, and quality of life.

-By organizing information rallies and distributing flyers to the approximately 250 residents living closest to the proposed development, we are making sure that those most directly affected understand what is being proposed, when decisions are being made, and—most importantly—that they know they have rights.
-These efforts are about fairness and access, especially in a process that can feel intimidating or difficult to navigate without guidance.
+Through community information rallies and direct outreach—including flyers to the 250 residents closest to the proposed development—we are ensuring those most impacted understand what is proposed, when decisions are being made, and that they have rights in the process.

-Public awareness leads to public participation—and public participation is how communities protect themselves.
+Public awareness drives participation, and participation is how communities protect themselves.

 PennDOT Intervention